Bhagavad Gita/Ethical Aspect of Krishna’s Teachings

 17:15.
 Speech causing no dislike, … pleasant… — such is the asceticism of the speech.

-17:16 … Amicability toward everyone, … — such is the asceticism of the mind.
+17:16 … Amicability towards everyone, … — such is the asceticism of the mind.

-On Attitude toward the Creator
+On Attitude towards the Creator

 11:54. … Only love can contemplate Me in My innermost Essence and merge with Me!